cragwen/hello-world/misc/zen.md

 48. Design to Test
 49. Test Your Software, or Your Users Will
 50. Don't Use Wirzard Code You Don't Understand
+51. Don't Gather Requirements - Dig For Them
+52. Work with a User to Think Like a User
+53. Abstractions Live Longer than Details.
+54. Use a Project Glossary.